Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 Why Choose AvidXchange Over Tipalti

 AvidXchange can be the right choice for very large, U.S.-centric AP operations that need specialized workflows Tipalti doesn’t offer.
-But for finance leaders who want a faster deployment, modern interface, and full AP/AR/forecasting in one platform, Centime delivers broader value with less complexity.
+But for finance leaders who want faster deployment, a modern interface, and full AP/AR/forecasting on one platform, Centime delivers broader value with less complexity.

 Airbase – Spend Management with AP, Cards, and Expenses

-Airbase combines AP automation, corporate cards, and expense reimbursements in one platform, aiming to give finance teams visibility into all non-payroll spend.
+Airbase combines AP automation, corporate cards, and expense reimbursements into a single platform, aiming to give finance teams visibility into all non-payroll spend.
 It’s positioned as a replacement for separate AP and expense tools, with strong controls for pre-approving spend.
-While it goes broader than Tipalti’s AP-only approach, it still leaves out core functions like AR automation and cash forecasting—meaning it can’t serve as a full finance platform.
+While it goes beyond Tipalti’s AP-only approach, it still omits core functions like AR automation and cash forecasting, so it can’t serve as a full finance platform.

 Key Airbase Features